-With over 70 Updates just in 2019 a main priority for the NYZO Developement Team is the stability and improvement of the network.
-Several updates were minimizing the ressource usage of the verifiers, making them 50% more efficient compared to the initial release in 2018.
-Also the “waste” of computing power by the always growing number of queued verifiers waiting to join the mesh got eleminated by introduciong the “loose tracking mechanism“, putting them in an idle mode while waiting for joining the mesh.
+With over 70 Updates just in 2019 a main priority for the NYZO Development Team is the stability and improvement of the network.
+Several updates have minimized the ressource usage of the verifiers, making them 50% more efficient compared to the initial release in 2018.
+Also the “waste” of computing power by the always growing number of queued verifiers waiting to join the mesh got eleminated by introduciong the “loose tracking mechanism“, putting them in an idle mode while waiting to join the mesh.

 Every voice matters –

-as an In Cycle Verifier you have a voting right which can be used to vote for future developments or approving Cycle Fund Transactions.
-Only if 75% of the Cycle agrees with a Cycle TX a decision is final.
+As an In Cycle Verifier you have a voting right which can be used to vote for future developments or approving Cycle Fund Transactions.
+If >50% of the Cycle agrees with a Cycle TX it is executed.